jwjoel/PicHostify/docs/README.md

 5. Click "Load unpacked extension" (Chrome) or "Load Temporary Add-on" (Firefox) and select the `dist` directory within your project folder.

-6. PicGo extension should now be installed and ready to use in your browser's toolbar.
+6. PicHostify extension should now be installed and ready to use in your browser's toolbar.

 ## :sparkles: Features